epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/git.md

 git pull origin <the_branch_on_which_the_files_have_been_pushed>
 ```

-There are a lot of git commands to manage your code.
-Especially when you are working on a project together.
+There are a lot of git commands to manage your code, especially when you are working on a project together.
 You can see a summary of the commands you can use on these sites.

 - [Git CheatSheet](https://ndpsoftware.com/git-cheatsheet.html#loc=index)